Erie Canal: Conception

 Among the first attempts made by European colonists to improve upon the future state's navigable waterways was the construction in 1702 of the Wood Creek Carry, or Oneida Carry, a short portage road connecting Wood Creek to the Mohawk River near modern-day Rome, New York.
-However, the first documented instance of the idea of a canal to tie the East Coast to the new western settlements via New York's waterways was discussed as early as 1724: New York provincial official Cadwallader Colden made a passing reference (in a report on fur trading) to improving the natural waterways of western New York.
-Colden and subsequent figures in the history of the Erie Canal and its development would draw inspiration from other great works of the so-called "canal age," including France's Canal du Midi and the Bridgewater Canal in England.
+The first documented instance of the idea of a canal to tie the East Coast to the new western settlements via New York's waterways was discussed as early as 1724: New York provincial official Cadwallader Colden made a passing reference in a report on fur trading to improving the natural waterways of western New York.

+Colden and subsequent figures in the history of the Erie Canal and its development drew inspiration from other great works of the so-called canal age, including France's Canal du Midi and the Bridgewater Canal in England.
 The attempt in the 1780s by George Washington to build a canal from the tidewaters of the Potomac into the fledgling nation's interior was also well known to the planners of the Erie Canal.

 Gouverneur Morris and Elkanah Watson were early proponents of a canal along the Mohawk River.
 Their efforts led to the creation of the "Western and Northern Inland Lock Navigation Companies" in 1792, which took the first steps to improve navigation on the Mohawk and construct a canal between the Mohawk and Lake Ontario, but it was soon discovered that private financing was insufficient.
 Christopher Colles, who was familiar with the Bridgewater Canal, surveyed the Mohawk Valley, and made a presentation to the New York state legislature in 1784, proposing a shorter canal from Lake Ontario.
 The proposal drew attention and some action but was never implemented.